 - "Lisa's Rival" had Lisa taking rival Allison's diorama of "The Tell-Tale Heart" and replacing it with an animal heart.
 Then, in a direct Homage to the poem, she imagines herself hearing the heart in the gym floorboards.
 So, yeah, subversion.

-- In another episode, Homer picks a fight with a group of Shaolin monks during a trip to China - their retaliation concludes with one of the monks ripping his still-beating heart out, showing it to him, and then shoving it back into his chest, whereafter he walks away no worse for wear (and was mildly annoyed that he didn't wipe his hands).
+- In "Goo Goo Gai Pan", Homer picks a fight with a group of Shaolin monks during a trip to China - their retaliation concludes with one of the monks ripping his still-beating heart out, showing it to him, and then shoving it back into his chest, whereafter he walks away no worse for wear (and was mildly annoyed that he didn't wipe his hands).

-- And then there's the episode where the girl Bart is interested in tells him she has a boyfriend, and worse, it's Jimbo.
+- And then there's the episode, "New Kid On The Block", where the girl Bart is interested in, Laura Powers, tells him she has a boyfriend, and worse, it's Jimbo.
 Bart imagines her tearing out his heart and throwing it in the garbage.

 - And Transformers Energon features Jetfire rescuing Inferno's spark after Inferno does a sun-dive.
 Good news for Inferno, but Jetfire holding Inferno's life essence casually in his hand is a bit weird.